DoHe/tinyrag/README.md

 # Running

-Just run the `main.py` followed by your query, e.g.:
+Just run the `main.py` using:

-    poetry run python main.py 'what is the populaton of arnis?'
+    poetry run python main.py

-This will download the necessary embeddings model, start a vector database, index all documents and run your query against phi-2 with a RAG prompt.
+This will download the necessary embeddings model, start a vector database, index all documents and wait for your input.
+It will run your prompt against phi-2 with an optional RAG prompt and context from the vector database.
+If you deactivate RAG typing 'd', the prompt will directly be sent to phi-2, without a system prompt or context data.